Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Once people feel more comfortable and confident online, digital fundraising activity will increase.

-Get Safe Online have produced helpful guidance on any risks involved in online donations:
+Get Safe Online has produced helpful guidance on any risks involved in online donations:

 It may be useful to share this link with your communities so everyone can take simple precautions to be safe and secure online.